 Election and Awards Chair: Elin Ulrich (she/her), U.S. Environmental Protection Agency

 Elin Ulrich is a Supervisory Chemist in the Advanced Analytical Chemistry Methods Branch within the U.S. Environmental Protection Agency’s (EPA’s) Center for Computational Toxicology and Exposure.
 She has been with EPA since 2002.
-Her research interests have always involved mass spectrometry, analytical and environmental chemistry, with initial focus on developing methods to analyze the enantiomers of chiral pesticides and recent focus on suspect screening and non-targeted analysis for exposomics.
+Her research interests have always involved mass spectrometry, analytical and environmental chemistry, with an initial focus on developing methods to analyze the enantiomers of chiral pesticides and a recent focus on suspect screening and non-targeted analysis for exposomics.
 She co-lead the EPA’s Non-Targeted Analysis Trial (ENTACT), is a founding member of BP4NTA, and served as a co-chair of the group from 2018 to 2021.

 Membership Chair: Marci Smeltz (she/her), U.S. Environmental Protection Agency